Chew On This: Here’s Why Your Dog Is Destroying Her Bed (And How to Stop Her)

 Owning a dog can be a consistent source of joy… and frustration.
 An otherwise well-behaved pup might very well have a habit that gnaws at you.
-If your dog constantly chews on and destroys her bedding, you might be reaching the end of your rope — and of your budget.
-But in order to thwart this behavior, it’s important to understand its source.
+If your dog destroys her bed regularly with her chewing, you might be reaching the end of your rope—and of your budget.
+But in order to thwart this behavior, it’s important to understand why dogs destroy their beds.

 Your Dog Might Be Chewing Her Bed Because…